-Disney+ pricing currently is available (or will be very shortly) in some 36 countries around the world.
+Disney+ pricing currently is available in some 36 countries around the world.
 That's a small fraction of the nations on our little planet.
 But as Disney execs like to point out, Disney+ already reaches nine out of the 10 largest economies on Planet Earth.
 (And it's also the perfect streaming service if you want to test out Disney+ on Apple TV.)

 And it's still not done yet.

 The Disney Plus price structure is pretty simple.
 For the most part, you can opt to pay monthly, or you can pay for a full year all at once and save a little bit of money, effectively getting a couple months for free.
 There are a couple outliers where Disney+ has a deal with an existing service, like in Japan, but that's the exception to the rule.

 We also so a bit of a change in the Disney+ price in 2021.
 Some countries — specifically Europe, Australia, New Zealand, and Canada — already have seen the previously announced increase with the launch of the Star sub-brand on Disney+.
 Others — including the United States — didn't get theirs until March of 2021.
 (And some, like the UK, have a bit of a hybrid model, with the new, higher price already live for new subscribers, and current subscribers getting a six-month grace period.)

-And the Disney+ cost largely follows this scheme: In the United States, it's $6.99 a month, or $69.99 a year.
-(That will increase by $1 monthly and $10 annually on March 26, 2021.)
+And the Disney+ cost largely follows this scheme: In the United States, it's now $7.99 a month, or $79.99 a year.
+(Having increased by $1 monthly and $10 annually on March 26, 2021.)
 In countries that use the Euro, it's 8,99 € a month, or 89,99 € annually.
 And so on and so forth.
 The amount may go up or down depending on the currency, which is normal when you're talking about prices in various countries, of course.

 Here are the prices for Disney+ in the countries in which it is available.
 We'll update this list as more countries come online.